 The Proposal Narrative should be submitted as an attachment in JustGrants.
-The attached document should be single-spaced, using a standard 12-point font; have no less than 1-inch margins; and should not exceed 18 pages, of which a minimum of nine (9) pages should be dedicated to Project Design and Implementation.
+The attached document should not exceed 18 numbered pages, of which a minimum of nine (9) pages should be dedicated to Project Design and Implementation.
 If included in the main body of the proposal narrative, tables, charts, figures, and other illustrations count toward the 18-page limit for the narrative section.
 The proposal abstract, table of contents, appendices, and government forms do not count toward the 18-page limit.
-Pages should be numbered.
-If the Proposal Narrative fails to comply with these length restrictions, NIJ may consider such noncompliance in peer review and in the final award decision.
+If the Proposal Narrative fails to comply with these length restrictions, NIJ may consider such noncompliance in peer review and in final award decisions.

-The Proposal Narrative should include the following sections:
+The Proposal Narrative must include the following sections: